 6. Conformity of production

 6.1.
 Lamps shall be so manufactured as to conform to the type approved under this Regulation.
-The compliance with the requirements set forth in paragraphs 4. and 5. shall be verified as follows:
+The compliance with the requirements set forth in paragraph 5. shall be verified as follows:

 6.1.1.
 The minimum requirements for conformity of production control procedures set forth in Annex 4 shall be complied with;